Get More Clients

 Because you started your client relationship with an ask, you are indebted to them, according to the Rule of Reciprocity.
 You owe them.
 This is why, when clients ask you to do more revisions, extra work, or free work, you feel inclined to do so—even though you know it’s not right and it’s unfair to you.

 This is why…

-You cannot chase clients.
-You must attract clients—like a magnet.
+You cannot chase great clients.
+You can only attract great clients—like a magnet.

 Great client can only ever be attracted.
 If you try to chase them, they will smell the desperation a mile away.